 Miami’s beaches are surely a sight to see.
-I had not been to the beach in over several years even being a Florida resident.
+I had not been to the beach for many years even being a Florida resident.
 Upon visiting the salty waters, once again I was captivated by the crisp clear air and the waves.
 Memories of my childhood came flooding back as I played with family members and friends of long ago.

 The scents of burgers and hot dogs filled the air and catchy tunes were heard blaring over speakers and stereos.
 From far I saw families enjoying the day out.
 Many individuals were seen with a book and sunbathing as they took in that good ole vitamin D. Some folks were simply relaxing and enjoying the fresh breeze.

 Perfect Day at the Beach

 Bill Bags Cape Florida State Park aka El Farito (Cape Florida Lighthouse) was the beach location I chose for the day.
 It was the perfect way to spend an afternoon.
 It is always nice getting fresh air, doing some fishing, laying low, taking in the sun rays or going for a nice bicycle ride.
 Always so much to enjoy while on the beach front.

 The water was crystal clear and glistened under the beam of the sunlight.
 After the crazy chaos of moving, I needed a day just to relax in the outdoors and not be overcome by the hustle and bustle of a Florida day.
 The fact that the water was great and the temperature was perfect made it an ideal day.

 While enjoying time in the water and soaking up some sun, I grabbed my phone to put on some of my favorite songs to relax.
 Snacks are available so of course, I had to indulge in a cold treat.
 To be honest though, my love of history got the best of me so off I went to explore.
 One thing that always gets my attention in Bills Baggs State Park is the tall lighthouse that stands watch over the entire park.